tellor-io/dataSpecs/types/EVMCall.md

 3. calldata
     - description: the encoding of the function name and its arguments
     - value type: `bytes`
+4. timestamp
+    - description: the timestamp of when the state variable was published (often not the current block.timestamp)
+    - value type: `uint256`
 ```

 see [here](https://ethereum.stackexchange.com/questions/14037/what-is-msg-data) for more information on calldata